aniketpant/journal/_posts/2013-03-17-started-the-day-with-movies.md

 ---
 title: Started the day with movies.
 layout: entry
+---
----<bound method Entry.to_md of 2013-03-17 17:08 Started the day with movies.
+### 2013-03-17 17:08, Started the day with movies.

 Anger Management was the first one.
 Then tried out Seven Psychopaths but it was pretty twisted, so ditched the idea.
 Finally, I am watching Saw.
->